Just Stop Oil hits out at ‘lies’ as it denies targeting Cenotaph

 Politicians including Tory deputy chairman Lee Anderson criticised the group, accusing activists of gluing themselves to the memorial.

-Just Stop Oil has hit out at “lies” accusing them of targeting the Cenotaph after dozens of protesters were arrested after bringing traffic near Downing Street to a halt.
+Just Stop Oil has hit out at “lies” accusing the group of targeting the Cenotaph after around 100 protesters were arrested when traffic was brought to a halt near Downing Street.

-But activists said they had been moved to the base of the monument after shutting down traffic on Whitehall, an account supported by one officer at the scene.
+But activists said they had been moved to the base of the monument after shutting down traffic on Whitehall, an account supported by an officer at the scene.

 A mother-of-one lying cuffed on the base of the memorial told the PA news agency: “They arrested us in the road and we were dragged to the pavement and then back over here.”

-One officer added to PA that the protesters had been moved to the site “to get them off the road”, adding: “It was for their own safety, obviously it’s quite a busy road.”
+One officer told PA the protesters had been moved to the site “to get them off the road”, adding: “It was for their own safety, obviously it’s quite a busy road.”

+Scotland Yard later said 100 arrests were made under new powers in the Public Order Act, but made clear “there were no offences linked to the Cenotaph” and no protesters glued themselves to the road.

-Mr Anderson said that JSO were “now stuck to the Cenotaph” as he shared a picture on social media site X.
+Mr Anderson had said JSO protesters were “now stuck to the Cenotaph” as he shared a picture on social media site X.

 “Simple solution here.
 Give them stronger glue and leave them there till Sunday,” the MP added.

-Mr Khan, the Labour mayor of the capital, said online that the Metropolitan Police have his “full support in taking action” after the JSO protest.
+Mr Khan, the Labour mayor of the capital, said online that the Metropolitan Police had his “full support in taking action” after the JSO protest.

 “Targeting the Cenotaph is completely unacceptable and deeply disrespectful towards those who gave their lives for our country,” he wrote.